gourab9817/Sales-and-demand-predection/README.md

 Interested in exploring our project?
 Visit our [GitHub repository](https://github.com/Fortunatetech/Stores-Sales-Prediction-ML-Project), where you can dive into the code, try out our app, and experience the future of demand forecasting firsthand! 🚀📊

+## Explanation Video
+Check out our explanation video on [YouTube](https://youtu.be/i_ascBjwy2I?si=rpHKnLQAsVhhMz1z) to see how the project works in action!

 ## Core Features
 - **Input Data and Receive Real-Time Predictions**
 - **Interactive Dashboard**